KallistiOS/KallistiOS/doc/README.md

 # Overview
-KallistiOS[^1] is a development library and unikernel operating system for gaming consoles, licensed under a BSD-like free software license.
+KallistiOS[^1] is a development library and unikernel operating system for gaming consoles licensed under a [permissive software license](LICENSE.md).
 It is currently only available for the Sega Dreamcast[^2], but ports previously existed for the Gameboy Advance[^2], PlayStation 2[^2], and Intel[^2] ia32 platforms, although none were particularly complete.